Github

 In particular for our project on GitHub, we have a template for Bug Reports and Feature Requests with one for Proposals .. proposed.
 When you click on ‘New Issue’ you will be given a choice of which template to start with, if they do not seem to fit your need there is an option to ‘Open a regular issue’ - which is blank.

-GitHub Issue Tracker GitHub Issue Template Selection
+GitHub Issue Tracker GitHub Issue Tracker GitHub Issue Template Selection GitHub Issue Template Selection

 Forks